UW-SASWE/RECLAIM/docs/UserGuide.rst

 Overview
 --------
-The RECLAIM package provides a stacked ensemble predictor for reservoir sedimentation rate (SR) by combining XGBoost, LightGBM, and CatBoost base models with a meta-model.
+The RECLAIM python package provides a stacked ensemble predictor for reservoir sedimentation rate (SR) by combining XGBoost, LightGBM, and CatBoost base models with a powerful ensemble.
 It also includes utilities to generate features from static and dynamic reservoir and catchment data.

 1. Generating Features
 ---------------------